deck-app/custom-stack/README.md

-# custom-stack
-Custom stack template
+A template for creating custom stacks in DECK